dsbowen/flask-download-btn/README.md

 ## License

-Users must cite Docstring-Markdown in any publications which use this software.
+Users must cite this package in any publications which use it.

-Docstring-Markdown is licensed with the MIT [License](https://github.com/dsbowen/flask-download-btn/blob/master/LICENSE).
+It is licensed with the MIT [License](https://github.com/dsbowen/flask-download-btn/blob/master/LICENSE).